OpenDriveLab/Vista/README.md

 - [ ] Model weights release (**within one week**).
 - [ ] More detailed instructions.
+- [ ] Memory efficient training and sampling.
 - [ ] Online demo for interaction.

 ## Get Started